 Introduction

-Traditional outcome measures of normal tissue responses (NTE) to radiotherapy rely heavily, often exclusively, on clinical assessments using graded scales to score a wide range of early and late adverse effects [1-4].
+Traditional outcome measures of normal tissue responses to radiotherapy rely heavily, often exclusively, on clinical assessments using graded scales to score a wide range of early and late adverse effects [1-4].
 Scoring systems, including Late Effects in Normal Tissues Subjective, Objective, Management and Analytic (LENT-SOMA), Radiation Therapy Oncology Group (RTOG) and Common Terminology Criteria for Adverse Events (CTCAE), feature symptomatology requiring health professionals to elicit and score responses to direct questions.
 Photographic assessments of change in breast appearance from a pre-radiotherapy baseline have become increasingly used in randomised trials of radiotherapy as they are usually scored by a small number of observers blinded to patient identity, treatment allocation and year of follow-up, unlike the clinical assessments which are scored by a large number of individuals in a multi-centre study [5].
-In parallel, the use of carefully developed and validated quality of life instruments in psychosocial research and phase III cancer clinical trials has expanded considerably [6-8][9].
-With an increasing use of patient-reported outcome measures (PRO) in cancer clinical trials [10, 11], it is worth asking how comparable and interpretable are the different methods of assessment, and whether PRO could become the primary means of scoring late normal tissue effects (NTE) of breast radiotherapy in trials.
-Against this background, the large-scale UK START randomised trials [12-15] of hypofractionated radiotherapy after primary surgery for early breast cancer were used to conduct exploratory analyses comparing different methods of assessment of late NTE after adjuvant breast radiotherapy with the primary aim of assessing if PRO might take priority over, or replace, clinical and/or photographic assessments as outcome measures.
+In parallel, the use of carefully developed and validated quality of life instruments in psychosocial research and phase III cancer clinical trials has expanded considerably [6-8], together with the growing interest in use of PROMS in routine follow-up [9].
+With an increasing use of patient-reported outcome measures (PROMs) in cancer clinical trials [10, 11], it is worth asking how comparable and interpretable are the different methods of assessment, and whether PROMs could become the primary means of scoring late normal tissue effects (NTE) of breast radiotherapy in trials.
+Against this background, the large-scale UK START randomised trials [12-15] of hypofractionated radiotherapy after primary surgery for early breast cancer were used to conduct exploratory analyses comparing different methods of assessment of late NTE after adjuvant breast radiotherapy with the primary aim of assessing if PROMs might take priority over, or replace, clinical and/or photographic assessments as outcome measures.

 Materials and Methods

-The START-A and START-B trials recruited 4451 women between 1998 and 1993 from 35 UK radiotherapy centres (ISRCTN59368779, MREC(1)98/86).
-Centres could opt to participate in the PRO and photographic assessment studies, and if they participated, they were expected to invite every eligible trial patient to join.
-Thirty one (89%) centres opted to participate in the PRO study and 29 (83%) in a photographic assessment study of change in breast appearance.
+The START-A and START-B trials recruited 4451 women between 1998 and 2002 from 35 UK radiotherapy centres (ISRCTN59368779, MREC(1)98/86).
+Centres could opt to participate in the PROMs and photographic assessment studies, and if they participated, they were expected to invite every eligible trial patient to join.
+Thirty one (89%) centres opted to participate in the PROMs study and 29 (83%) in a photographic assessment study of change in breast appearance.
 Women with operable invasive breast cancer (International Union Against Cancer pT1-3a pN0-1 M0) requiring radiotherapy after surgery (breast-conserving surgery or mastectomy, with clear tumour margins ≥1 mm) were eligible for the trials if they were aged over 18 years, did not have an immediate surgical reconstruction, and were available for follow-up.
 Trial-A patients were randomised to either 50 Gy in 25 fractions (control) or 41.6 Gy in 13 fractions of 3.2 Gy or 39.0 Gy in 13 fractions of 3.0 Gy over 5 weeks.
 Trial-B patients were randomised to either 50 Gy in 25 fractions over 5 weeks (control) or 40 Gy in 15 fractions of 2.7 Gy over 3 weeks.
-Full details of the recruitment, and radiotherapy planning, delivery and verification protocols have been previously reported, as has the PRO study [12-14].
+Full details of the recruitment, and radiotherapy planning, delivery and verification protocols have been previously reported, as has the PROMs study [12-14].